-- To carry out a general revaluation, currently every 5 years (3 years from 2023); - To timeously compile and maintain the Valuation Roll in accordance with the relevant legislation, to take account of new properties, properties which should no longer be entered in the roll, properties which have been altered, changes to the parties shown in the Roll and other changes arising from statute or other decisions of the Courts; - To consolidate or improve upon the time taken between the date on which amendments to the Valuation Roll are effective and the date on which the Valuation Notice is issued; - To publish the annual Valuation Roll and make it available to interested parties; and - To deal with appeals by discussion with ratepayers or their agents, or by hearing of appeals before the appropriate valuation appeal bodies.
+- To carry out a general revaluation as required by law, currently every 3 years. - To timeously compile and maintain the Valuation Roll in accordance with the relevant legislation, to take account of new properties, properties which should no longer be entered in the roll, properties which have been altered, changes to the parties shown in the Roll and other changes arising from statute or other decisions of the Courts. - To consolidate or improve upon the time taken between the date on which amendments to the Valuation Roll are effective and the date on which the Valuation Notice is issued. - To publish the annual Valuation Roll and make it available to interested parties. - To deal with proposals made by ratepayers following amendments made to Valuation Rolls by providing responses to grounds and evidence submitted.
+Where required, to prepare and present cases where decisions are appealed through the Courts and Tribunals Service.